Is it Best to Buy A, B, or C Shares?

 Here are the basics on mutual fund share classes:

 - Class B Share Mutual Funds: These funds charge a "back load," also called a "contingent deferred sales charge (CDSC), which means you'll pay a percentage of the dollar value of shares sold.
 This is the opposite of front load funds.
 You don't pay up front but you do pay when you sell.
 Fortunately the back load declines gradually while you hold the fund and eventually the load goes all the way down to zero.
 However, one drawback of B share funds is that they usually have something called a 12b-1 fee, which increases the expenses of the fund.
-This translates to lower returns while you hold the fund.

 - Class C Share Mutual Funds: These funds charge what is called a "level load," which means there is an ongoing fee, usually 1.00%, as long as you hold the fund.
 This increases the expenses of the fund and drags down returns, like the 12b-1 fee with B shares.